rastrakidyana/UGD2_2_9618/README.md

 Hei 🌻

-In this repo found TODO task then do it clearly.
+In this repo found TODO task then do it clearly and you'll get 55 points.
 Thank you.

 # Purpose